PythonLinks/awesome-risc-v-soft-cores/README.md

 # RISC-V Shoot Out

 This repository compares RISC-V soft cores in order to help you choose the best one for your application.
 There are so many of these soft cores, it is very hard to choose the right one.
-There is a curated [List of important RISC-V cores](https://github.com/xmpf/awesome-risc-v#implementations), but it is neither categorized, nor opinionatied.
+There is a curated [List of important RISC-V cores](https://github.com/xmpf/awesome-risc-v#implementations), but it is not current, categorized, nor opinionatied.
 Some are good for education, some for error checking, some for size, some for speed, some for a particular FPGA architecture, some for name recognition.
 This repository should help you sort through the noise and choose the best one for your needs.

 This document will soon cover a vast amount of code.
 If there are any mistakes, please forgive me and create an issue or make a pull request.